peterjurkovic/opentracing-demo/README.md

 ## How to use it

-In order to create s span send a request
+In order to create a trace send a request:

 ### curl request
 ```